itzhaksh/LearningEnglishApkQML/README.md

 **No sound?**
 - Ensure `TextToSpeech` is working on your device
 - Check your device’s media volume

-**Missing vocabulary?**
-- Ensure the `resources/` folder and all `dictionary_levelX.json` files are bundled correctly with the APK

 ---